 How Knowledge Flows

-Eight repos, six machines, multiple AI agents with overlapping but distinct contexts.
+Fourteen repos (eleven public), six machines, multiple AI agents with overlapping but distinct contexts.
 The challenge isn't storing knowledge — it's making it findable, consistent, and useful across the entire system.

 The CLAUDE.md pattern